Lennervald/metrics/README.md

-# learning-management-system
+# Company metrics
-A website for teachers, students and administrators.
+A slim dashbord for company metrics